vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 Primary design objectives have been:

-* Loose coupling between components, for a simpler architecture with increased testability.
+* Loose coupling between components, for a simpler, more robust, and test-friendly architecture.
-* Better quality-of-service scheduling of messages, with backpressure and increased performance.
+* Better scheduling of messages, with improved quality-of-service, backpressure, and performance.
 * Centralized peer lifecycle and connection management.
 * Better peer address detection, advertisement, and exchange.
 * Pluggable transports (not necessarily networked).
 * Backwards compatibility with the current P2P network protocols.

-The main abstractions in the new stack (following [Go visibility rules](https://golang.org/ref/spec#Exported_identifiers)) are:
+The main abstractions in the new stack are:

-* `peer`: A node in the network, uniquely identified by a `PeerID`.
+* `peer`: A node in the network, uniquely identified by a `PeerID` and stored in a `peerStore`.

-* `Transport`: An arbitrary mechanism to exchange raw bytes with a peer.
+* `Transport`: An arbitrary mechanism to exchange raw bytes with a single peer using IO streams.

-* `Channel`: A bidirectional channel to exchange Protobuf messages with arbitrary peers, addressed by `PeerID`.
-There can be any number of channels, each of which can pass one specific message type.
+* `Channel`: A bidirectional channel to asynchronously exchange Protobuf messages with multiple peers, addressed by `PeerID`.

 * `Router`: Maintains transport connections to peers and routes channel messages.

-* `peerStore`: Stores peer data for the router, in memory and/or on disk.

-* Reactor: While this was a first-class concept in the old P2P stack, it is simply a design pattern in the new design, loosely defined as "something which listens on a channel and reacts to messages" (e.g. as simple as a function).
+* Reactor: A design pattern loosely defined as "something which listens on a channel and reacts to messages".
+This was a first-class concept in the old P2P stack, but is now simply a design pattern and can be implemented e.g. as simply as a function.

-These concepts and related entities are described in detail below, in a bottom-up order.
+These concepts and related entities are described in detail below, in a bottom-up fashion.

 ### Transports